 NOTE: Mineral based colorants tend to clump in the container.
 I highly recommend that you work the colorant through a fine mesh sieve/strainer so that the color gets evenly dispersed during the mixing process.

 Most of the time I utilized a volume measuring system however, different minerals have different weights so weighing you materials would be more accurate.
-(That is also why when you buy 1 pound quantitites, there will be different amounts of colorant in the bottle depending on the color/mineral)
+(That is also why when you buy 1 pound quantities, there will be different amounts of colorant in the bottle depending on the color/mineral.)

 COLORING THIN-SET MORTAR ADHESIVE:

 If I am coloring thin-set, I recommend mixing the color into the estimated (+) amount of dry thin-set that you’ll be using for your whole project to guarantee that the color matches through the piece.

 Thin-set is a mix of cement and sand (aggregate).
 To date I have had success with adding a maximum of 5% of colorant to the mix.
 If I want a darker color, I usually use a grey thin-set; white for brighter or lighter colors.

 I also suggest you keep a record of your mixes and quantities to enable you to duplicate the same mix at a later date, noting if you used white or grey thin set, or the base color of your grout.

 METALLICS Super Metalz are a specialty effects colorant that can be used in a variety of ways to produce spectacular results.
 Colors available in 2 oz quantities: Super gold, Super, Silver, Super Copper.
 UV stable, they can be incorporated into concrete or grout systems in a variety of methods.

 - Super Metalz can be used integrally at loadings up to 10% but you are loosing a lot of the material in the mix.